Thompson Sampling with a Mixture Prior: BAYES REGRET ANALYSIS

-The bound has two main components: the regret due to learning model parameters (Term $1$) under the assumption that the latent state is known; and the regret due to identification of the latent state (Term $2$).
-Term $1$ is $\tilde{\mathcal{O}}(d \sqrt{n})$ and is of the same order as in linear TS ~\citep{russo_posterior_sampling}.
-The main difference is an instance-specific constant $\lambda_{0, \max}$, which can be interpreted as the maximum variance of our mixture components.
-Term $1$ goes to zero as $\lambda_{0, \max}$ does.
-This occurs, for instance, when sufficient data allows one to learn an informative model prior.
-Term $2$ is $\tilde{\mathcal{O}}(\sqrt{L n})$ and is of the same order as in latent bandits with a correctly specified model with $L$ latent states \cite{latent_bandits_revisited}.
+The bound has two main components: the regret for learning model parameters (Term $1$) under the assumption that the latent state is known, and the regret for identifying the latent state (Term $2$).
+Term $1$ is $\tilde{\mathcal{O}}(d \sqrt{c_1 n})$ and is of the same order as in linear TS ~\citep{russo_posterior_sampling}.
+The key difference is a prior-dependent constant $c_1$.
+Through $c_1$, Term 1 is linear in the maximum component width of the mixture prior $\sqrt{\lambda_{0, \max}}$.
+Term $2$ is $\tilde{\mathcal{O}}(\sqrt{L n})$ and is of the same order as identifying the true latent state among $L$ known models \citep{latent_bandits_revisited}.